-The OFA continued working with the Ministry of Community and Social Services to replace social benefits payments made by cheque with a reloadable prepaid card product implementing both cost efficiencies, and improved services to Ontarians.
-The pilot rollout of the benefit cards commenced successfully in April 2016.
+After concluding a successful pilot, the OFA continued to work with the Ministry of Community and Social Services and rolled out a reloadable prepaid card across the Province to unbanked individuals receiving social benefits payments by cheque.
+The replacement of cheques by the prepaid card allows for both cost efficiencies, and improved services to Ontarians.